Report bee and wasp problems

 However, if it is necessary to destroy the nest, it is easy to do so.
 Wasps are generally easy to control if the nest is destroyed by applying a residual insecticide.
 This will be in either a dust or liquid form and is applied to the nest entrance or nearby so that wasps entering the nest are contaminated.

-The British Pest Control Association (BPCA) provides a list of trusted pest control companies who can provide the treatment of wasps, including details of the treatment and post treatment advice.
+British Pest Control Association - Find a Pest Controller (BPCA) provides a list of trusted pest control companies who can provide the treatment of wasps, including details of the treatment and post treatment advice.

 You are strongly recommended seeking professional help in dealing with a problem wasp's nest.